 I’ve given some more thought to the issue of Little Missouri River water permits since I last wrote about it on May 3.
 I reported then that Gov. Doug Burgum had signed into law an amendment to the Little Missouri State Scenic River Act, making industrial use of Little Missouri water legal for the first … Continue reading Who’s Looking Out for the Little Missouri State Scenic River – Redux

-A re-run from four years ago.
+Here's a re-run from a few years ago.
 Because I can't think of a better story to tell on Mother's Day.
 I’m thinking of my mom on this Mother’s Day, as we all are.
-She’s been gone three and a half years now, but it seems like only yesterday I was making those semi-weekly trips to … Continue reading Body and Soul: A Mother’s Day Story
+She’s been gone more than ten years now, but it seems like only yesterday I was making those semi-weekly trips … Continue reading Body and Soul: A Mother’s Day Story

 North Dakota Governor Doug Burgum may not have been in politics very long, but he has learned the number one rule already: Politics is the art of compromise.
 To that end, the Governor DID NOT veto the section of North Dakota House Bill 1020, which, now that it is law, legalizes the issuance of industrial … Continue reading No Veto, but No More Industrial Permits, Either–At Least for a While. a Partial Victory for the Little Missouri River.